patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors/colors.md

 Note that bright colors are used sparingly and are reserved for specific interactions, such as communicating status.

 Our color palettes are organized into "families" that contain different shades of the same hue.

-In the following palettes, you can expand each color or shadow value to see more details.
+In the following palettes, you can expand each value color or shadow in a family to see more details.

 <Grid hasGutter>
   <GridItem xl2RowSpan={1} xl2={4} xl={6} xlRowSpan={2} sm={12}>